Kpodov/Parabola-Mastery/README.md

 * i3:    	a tiling window manager for Linux
 * Polybar:	customizable status bar used with i3
 * Ranger: 	CLI file manager with VI key bindings
+* The Systetm doc contains bash scripts that keeps Parabola up to date